-Insolvency is a legal condition where the debtor is no longer able to pay its obligations to its creditors.
+Insolvency is a legal condition where the debtor is unable to meet its monetary obligations to creditors in a proper and timely manner.
 Both natural persons and legal entities can be in financial distress and unable to repay their debts.
 In such a case, the simplest step is to initiate insolvency proceedings.

 What is insolvency or bankruptcy?

 Insolvency, often also called bankruptcy, is when a person or legal entity becomes indebted when it is no longer able to meet its financial obligations on time and in full.
 The Insolvency Act defines insolvency in two main ways: insolvency and over-indebtedness.
-Insolvency occurs when a debtor is unable to repay its debts for more than three months after they are due.
-Over-indebtedness is a situation where the debtor’s liabilities exceed his assets.
-This happens more often with legal persons and entrepreneurs.
+Insolvency occurs when a debtor has multiple creditors and fails to meet its monetary obligations for more than three months after they are due.
+Over-indebtedness is a situation where the liabilities exceed the value of the assets.
+This applies to legal persons and entrepreneurs.

 The Insolvency Act then specifies that bankruptcy can be resolved in three basic ways: bankruptcy, reorganisation and insolvency.
 Each of these methods has its own specifics that affect the debtor in different ways.